 The increasing use of e-technology such as e-signatures comes with it both benefits and dangers.
 As stated above, it potentially creates a more streamline service and easier access to documents by those who need to access them.
 However, it also has the potential to increase medical errors and opportunities for fraud.
 The level of risk will vary according to the circumstances of the situation.
 CEs are advised to conduct a risk assessment before deciding can e-signatures be used under HIPAA rules in their particular environment.

-It is critically important that the conditions necessary for e-signatures under HIPAA rules are addressed and solved before a CE adopts e-signatures for any critical communications in which a patient’s individually identifiable protected health information is involved.
+It is critically important that the conditions necessary for e-signatures under HIPAA rules are addressed before a CE adopts e-signatures for any critical communications in which a patient’s individually identifiable protected health information is involved.